nfs0619/wiki-documents/docs/Robotics/Robot_Kits/Lerobot/Lerobot_SO100Arm.md

 ## What's news：
 - Wiring optimization: Compared to SO-ARM100, SO-ARM101 features improved wiring that prevents disconnection issues previously seen at joint 3.
 The new wiring design also no longer limits the range of motion of the joints.
 - Different gear ratios for the leader arm: The leader arm now uses motors with optimized gear ratios, improving performance and eliminating the need for external gearboxes.
-- New functionality support: The leader arm can now follow the follower arm in real-time, which is crucial for the upcoming learning policy, where a human can intervene and correct the robot's actions.
+- New functionality support: The leader arm can now follow the follower arm in real-time, which is crucial for the upcoming learning policy, where a human can intervene and correct the robot’s actions.

 :::caution